-- Walk calmly, quietly and purposefully in the corridors - Follow the one way system - Adhere to the 'hands off' rule - Walk/congregate in pairs/threes; not groups - Speak kindly and respectfully to each other at a reasonable volume - Open and hold doors for each other and other members of the community

-- Walk straight to their next lesson during transitions without a diversion and with purpose. - Are good Samaritans who support positive behaviour amongst their peers - Have a signed, valid note or pass if on the corridor during lesson time.
+- Walk calmly, quietly and purposefully in the corridors - From line up pupils should move around in silence.
+Between lessons pupils should follow the 5inch voice rule - ensuring only someone in close proximity (5 inches) away from their voice can hear them. - Follow the one way system - Adhere to the 'hands off' rule - Walk/congregate in pairs/threes; not groups - Speak kindly and respectfully to each other at a reasonable volume - Open and hold doors for each other and other members of the community - Walk straight to their next lesson during transitions without a diversion and with purpose. - Are good Samaritans who support positive behaviour amongst their peers - Have a signed, valid note or pass if on the corridor during lesson time.